More Books and Resources

 reading in the brain - stanislaus dehaene

 This is a really interesting volume with lots of theory and the supporting research that demonstrates what is going on in the reading brain.
+Click on the image (affiliate link).

 Road to reading - bonita blachman and darlene tangel

 This is a practical guide from which you can start teaching reading or providing intervention.
 This is one of many resources based on the “right ideas” from what the science says about teaching reading.
 Note though, that you’ll need cumulative decodable texts to implement these ideas with children.
 It isn’t a complete resource by itself.
+Click on the image (affiliate link).

 UNCOVERING THE LOGIC OF ENGLISH - Denise eide